 We’ve all heard a motorcycle backfiring.
 It is a loud bang that makes everyone around you jump and look.
 But a motorcycle backfire is nothing more than a small explosion in your exhaust system.
-Sometimes it happens in the intake system.
+Sometimes a motorcycle backfire happens in the intake system.

-It usually means is that there your engine is running too rich, or too lean.
-This doesn’t allow the combustion process to burn thoroughly and the small backfire occurs.
+A motorcycle backfire usually means is that there your engine is running too rich, or too lean.
+This doesn’t allow the combustion process to burn thoroughly and a small backfire occurs.

-In this article I’ll talk about the different issues that cause backfiring, and explain what you can do to prevent it.
+In this article, I’ll talk about the different issues that cause backfiring, and explain what you can do to prevent a motorcycle backfire.

 What causes a motorcycle to backfire?

 A motorcycle backfire is caused by a mismanaged air to fuel ratio in the engine of your motorcycle.
 Anything that interferes with that delicate balance between too much fuel (running rich) and too much air (running lean), can be considered a cause of backfiring.

 One cause for motorcycle backfires is replacing your stock exhaust with an aftermarket exhaust pipe.
 When you do that, you interrupt the way the motorcycle’s engine is set to run by the manufacturer.

 The change to a custom exhaust system changes the airflow and causes an imbalance in the air to fuel ratio.
 You either get too much air or too little air and the combustion process cannot handle the change correctly.